Frequently Asked Questions

 Q. What health conditions do you test for?

 A. Health tests are performed on the dam and sire prior to breeding.
 We test our dogs in line with PCA's recommendations and beyond what is required for CHIC.
 We perform the genetic tests that are recommended for standard poodles.
 Additionally, we have our dog's hips evaluated through OFA, and their results are publicly posted on the OFA website.
-Our dogs are also tested for Autoimmune Thyroditis, have a cardiac exam by a vet board certified in the specialty of cardiology, and have their eyes examined by a vet board certified in Ophthalmology.
+Our dogs also have their thyroid tested, have a cardiac exam by a vet board certified in the specialty of cardiology, and have their eyes examined by a vet board certified in Ophthalmology.

 While we do everything we can to ensure we're producing healthy pups, there is no certainty in dog breeding.
 For instance, with conditions such as hip dysplasia, Addison's (hypoadrenocorticism), sebaceous adenitis, etc., we can only know that our specific dog is not affected by the condition at that very point in time, but there is no way to genetically test the dog to know for sure that a puppy from that dog could not develop the condition.
 With these types of conditions, we study pedigrees to try our best to avoid breeding to known affective dogs.